 Bottom up approach in the development planning is adopted to make this sub watershed management plan.
-The available natural resources, socio-economic condition of the local people residing within the sub watershed area and other bio physical condition has been assessed by the study team.
-Local governments also demands the similar type of work in this site as this is very important to conserve this area.
-People of Rainas Municipality are dependent in resources of this sub watershed.
+The available natural resources, socio-economic condition of the local people residing within the sub watershed area and other bio-physical condition has been assessed by the study team.
+Baudikaali Rural Municipality also demands the similar type of work in this site as this is very important to conserve this area.
+Almost all people of Bungdikali Rural Municipality and some people of Bulingtar Rural Municipality (wards: 5 and 6) are dependent in resources of this sub watershed.
 However, day by day the water sources are being degraded and getting polluted.
 The sub watershed area is exploiting in the name of development.
 After effective implementation of the plan, there will be easy supply of water and other natural resources to the surrounding area.